ArtCC/libdc-swift/fyi.md

 - BLEBridge.h must declare the Swift class with @class.
 - Ensure Swift class name matches Objective-C expectations.
 - All methods called from Objective-C must have @objc attribute.

+## Generic Parser Setup

+A new generic parser implementation has been added to simplify dive data processing:

+- `GenericParser.swift`: Centralizes parsing logic for all supported device families
+- Uses existing `DiveData` structure for parsed dive information
+- Parser automatically handles different device types and sample processing
+- Error handling with specific ParserError cases for better debugging
+- Thread-safe implementation with proper memory management